platformsh/platformsh-docs/sites/platform/src/dedicated-environments/backups-restores.md

 ## Dedication Generation 3 restores

-Dedicated Generation 3 environments allow for backups and restores the same way as Grid, so you can use them with the web console and the [Platform.sh CLI](https://docs.platform.sh/administration/cli.html).
+Dedicated Generation 3 environments allow for backups and restores the same way as Grid, so you can use them with the management console and the [Platform.sh CLI](/administration/cli/_index.md).